 • If you are unsure of which applicant group applies to you, you can use this questionnaire.

-Determining your eligibility for courses will enable you to make an informed decision when applying.
 Meeting the eligibility criteria does not guarantee you an offer, as you will be competing for limited places with other eligible applicants.
-If you are in doubt about your eligibility for a particular course, or require clarification on institutional or course requirements, you should discuss your individual case with the course advisers at the institution.
+If you are in doubt about your eligibility for a particular course, or require clarification on course requirements, you should discuss your individual case with the course advisers at the institution.

 Registration for a VTAC account will require you to provide a few personal details and should only take a few minutes of your time.
 After creating your account, you will be able to log in to your VTAC account using your email and the password you set during registration.